mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Transmission calculation
 ========================

-The transmission (T) is calculated using counts measured by monitor 2 (M2), and according to the following formula:
+The transmission (T) is calculated using counts measured by monitor 2 (M2) normalised to either measurement time or monitor 1, and according to the following formula:

 .. math:: T = \frac{S - E_{Cd}}{E - E_{Cd}},

-where :math:`S` is M2 counts measured with the current sample, :math:`E_{Cd}` is counts when cadmium absorber is measured, and :math:`E` is counts from the direct beam.
+where :math:`S` is normalised M2 counts measured with the current sample, :math:`E_{Cd}` is normalised counts when cadmium absorber is measured, and :math:`E` is normalised counts from the direct beam.

 The measurement of the cadmium absorber is optional and does not have to be provided as input for the transmission to be calculated.
 However, it allows to take into account dark currents in the readout system electronics and thus this measurement is advised to be included in transmission calculations.